-Tracey Gilbert – Former Nursery Parent and Family Support Programmes Participant
+Tracey Gilbert – Nursery Parent and Family Support Programmes Participant

 How did you first hear about Coin Street?

-I grew up in Waterloo and remember the Coin Street campaign.
+Growing up in Waterloo, I remember the Coin Street campaign.
 I used to play on the site that is now Bernie Spain Gardens when it was bombed-out ice cream factory – but don’t tell my mum!

-I first heard about Coin Street’s family support sessions when I was having trouble feeding my baby and my health visitor suggested I attend Milk Spot.
-I then got involved with the Stay ‘n’ Play sessions and, once my first son was 13 months, he started attending the Coin Street nursery.
+I first heard about Coin Street’s family support sessions when I was having trouble feeding my baby.
+My health visitor suggested I attend Milk Spot.
+Then I got involved with the Stay ‘n’ Play sessions.
+When my first son was 13 months he started attending the Coin Street nursery.
 When my second son arrived, I started attending the drop-in baby session.
 These sessions were an integral part of my week and Coin Street felt like a second home.

-How have you benefitted from your involvement with Coin Street?
+How have you benefited from your involvement with Coin Street?

 Has your experience of Coin Street impacted your family or friends?